awsdocs/amazon-aurora-user-guide/doc_source/rds-secrets-manager.md

     ]
 }
 ```

+**Note**
+This policy enforces password management in AWS Secrets Manager at creation\.
+However, you can still disable Secrets Manager integration and manually set a master password by modifying the cluster\.
+To prevent this, include `rds:ModifyDBInstance`, `rds:ModifyDBCluster` in the Action block of the policy\.
+Be aware, this prevents the user from applying any further modifications to existing clusters which do not have Secrets Manager integration enabled\.

 For more information about using condition keys in IAM policies, see [Policy condition keys for Aurora](security_iam_service-with-iam.md#UsingWithRDS.IAM.Conditions) and [Example policies: Using condition keys](security_iam_id-based-policy-examples.md#UsingWithRDS.IAM.Conditions.Examples)\.